-Grab your Instant Pot and get your day started off right with these Cheesy-Bacon Egg Bites.
+Grab your electric pressure cooker and get your day started off right with these Instant Pot Cheesy-Bacon Egg Bites.
 I love egg bites and used to grab Starbuck’s egg bites quite frequently…UNTIL I discovered how EASY I(and fast!) they are to make at home.

 Please Note: We do use referral and affiliate links here for products and services that Chef Alli loves and recommends.